The undergraduate certificate in global health is a 15-credit program open to all undergraduate students at the University of Wisconsin–Madison.

 This course is what UW calls a "special topics" course.
 These are courses whose topic changes from semester to semester and even between sections in the same semester.
 Sections of these courses accepted by the certificate in the past are shown in parentheses (like this).
 Use of approved sections to meet the certificate's electives requirement is fine, but they are not always seen automatically by the certificate's degree audit.
 Questions about these courses should be directed to certificate advising staff.

-- discuss the global burden of disease, threats to well-being in varied settings, and the root causes of these conditions;
+1. Understand the global burden of disease, threats to well-being, and the root causes of these conditions.

 Details about advising for the certificate are available on the program's advising page.

 The certificate maintains a handbook with lengthy sections about careers, including suggested global health-related work opportunities to pursue in students' first one to two years after college.